Skip to main content Skip to navigation

 3 November 2023

 Running around historic sites yields collateral benefits; you may be looking for particular things – like evidence of tower capsules – but then spot a lot besides.
 For early modern ecclesiastical historians, the Zurich region certainly has much to offer.
 Atop the twin towers of the former monastic church of Rheinau on the border with Germany, for example, you find deposits not just in the golden spheres themselves, but also the trumpet angels placed above them (not to mention that, at one point, gusts of wind made their instruments sound out across the island they overlook!).
 At Hombrechtikon, numerous assigned pews survive in both choir (for members of the Stillstand – Zurich’s consistory) and nave (ordinary householders).
 Most feature the owner’s name, place of residence, year of acquisition and some even family crests (pictured is Casper Kuntz from Langacher in 1785 with a crossbow).
 Outside the church, on the south-west corner, the foundation stone was placed in 1758 and likely filled with deposits, too.
-Last but not least, in Uster’s parish archive, a visit with my film crew (sic – watch out for the video series coming in spring 2024!) revealed not only the chronicle of 1656 we came to see, but also a copy of a previously unknown 1781 document (BELOW) flanked by corroborating evidence in the consistory records and churchwardens’ accounts of the same year.
+Last but not least, in Uster’s parish archive, a visit with my film crew (sic – watch out for the video series coming in autumn 2024!) revealed not only the chronicle of 1656 we came to see, but also a copy of a previously unknown 1781 document (BELOW) flanked by corroborating evidence in the consistory records and churchwardens’ accounts of the same year.

 Uster 1781